 3. Crop according to the Rule of Thirds

 The rule of thirds is a design technique used for making sure the elements in your photo are positionally balanced.
 It basically says that placing items of interest on the “thirds” of an image is more pleasing to the eye than centering them.
 Many editing programs have a rule of thirds grid option in their crop tool.
 Use this to make sure that the important aspects of your photo land in places where they’ll have the most pleasing effect.

 4. Sharpen Only After You’ve Resized Your Photo

-Just about every photo can benefit from at least some sharpening, especially since the editing process itself (whether in-camera or afterward in post-processing) will often soften edges.
-Sharpening is best done after all another editing, including any resizing or optimizing your photos for the web.
+Just about every photo can benefit from at least some sharpening, especially since the editing process (in-camera or afterward in post-processing) often softens edges.
+Sharpening is best done after all other editing, including any resizing or optimizing your photos for the web.
 If you sharpen before you’ve resized, the end result will either be too sharp or not sharp enough, depending on whether you’re reducing or enlarging the photo.

 5. Remove Distracting Elements

 If you’re using your photos for marketing, the last thing you’ll want in them are elements that lead the viewer’s focus away from the important elements.
 Whether it’s dirt, dust, a telephone pole sticking out of someone’s head, or even an unwanted person in the image, it’s now easier than ever to clean up your images with editing software.

 Of course, removing unwanted elements won’t always be easy—especially when they’re laid against a complex background.
 But for the times it is, it’s well worth it.
 Just about any serious photo editing app out there will have something akin to a healing brush or clone stamp.
 There are also a couple of programs like Snapheal, which focus exclusively on eliminating unwanted elements so you won’t have to invest in other, more expensive programs.